Samsung Galaxy Note 7 replacement? Never, say loyalists

 "I got big hands," he said.
 "I don't like small phones."

-The Note 7 has been a disaster for the South Korean electronics company, which saw its stock drop more than 5% Tuesday morning in Seoul.
+The Note 7 has been a disaster for the South Korean electronics company, which saw its stock drop 8% on Tuesday in Seoul.

 The company recalled 2.5 million Galaxy Note 7s worldwide last month because of faulty lithium-ion batteries that overheated and caused some phones to catch fire.